Volume 17, Issue 2, 2025

 Authors: Anang W. Sejati, Amar Siddiq, Imam Buchori, Josaphat T.S.
 Sumantyo, Syachril W. Mispaki, Savira N.A.K.
 Putri, Dewa A.J.P.
 Wedaswarie, Yayan Sugiyantoro

-This research aims to provide an implementation of GIS and remote sensing data using SAR Sentinel-1 data to monitor the implementation of spatial policy, especially those related to environmental planning in mitigation zones.
-This research takes the location in the urban coastal area of Pekalongan, Central Java, Indonesia, which has had high flood events over the last three years.
-The assessment tools use GIS modeling combined with data extraction from Google Earth Engine, which has accelerated capabilities in obtaining and analyzing flood data using Sentinel-1 SAR remote sensing data.
-The evaluation results show that GEE can model flood-affected areas with a validation level of 87%.
-In detail, the evaluation also shows that nine zones are allocated as settlement areas but are located in disaster hazard zones with a flood hazard index of 1 (high), so environmental planning policies need to be strengthened in controlling residential growth in flood disaster-prone areas.
+This research implements GIS and SAR Sentinel-1 remote sensing data to monitor the implementation of spatial policy, especially those related to environmental planning in mitigation zones.
+The study focuses on the urban coastal area of Pekalongan, Central Java, Indonesia, characterized by high flood events over the last three years.
+The assessment tools used GIS modelling combined with data extraction from Google Earth Engine, which has accelerated capabilities in obtaining and analysing flood data using Sentinel-1 SAR remote sensing data.
+The evaluation results showed that GEE can model flood-affected areas with a validation level of 87%.
+In detail, the evaluation also showed that nine zones were allocated as settlement areas, but they are located in disaster hazard zones with a flood hazard index of 1 (high), so environmental planning policies need to be strengthened in controlling residential growth in flood disaster-prone areas.

 https://doi.org/10.37043/JURA.2025.17.2.5